consumptionof/cons-demo-store/README.md

   Maybe when I take this to a GUI I'll be able to rework them to work with text entry fields.

+### Version 0.09
+- Updated update_coupon
+  update_coupon now checks to see if the coupon value is greater than the original item's price.
+It will also check to see if the specified item code already has a coupon associated with it.

+- All functions throughout the program no longer check if an incorrect value is returned from get_true, as get_true only returns 0 or 1 now.

+- Updated insert_coupon so it checks whether or not coupons exist for a product.

+- Added update_stock
+  This function works very similarly to update_coupon, but for products.

 ### Version 0.08
 - Updated view
   I'm going to try building the update_(things) functions